sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 * Update - Added the version hook to remove the versions from CSS and JS
 * Update - Load the login on WPEngine server with PHP7.4 when the login is set as /login
 * Update - Detect Flywheel server and add the rules accordingly
-* Update - Compatibility with IThemes Security on custom login
+* Update - Compatibility with Solid Security on custom login

 = 4.0.08 (13 Aug 2020 ) =
 * Update - WordPress Security Updates for WP 5.5